jupyter/jupyter/docs/source/contrib_guide_code.rst

 8. Once all of your test cases have passed, commit both the test cases and the updated module and push the updates to the branch on your forked repository.
-Once you have done this, you can go back to your forked repository on Github.
+Once you have done this, you can go back to your forked repository on GitHub.
 You'll notice a bar at the top that will allow you to submit a pull request based on the branch that you have just pushed.